Rupanshu Soi

 I am broadly interested in the theory and practice of program optimization and compilation.

-Our paper on Twill, the first optimal approach to software pipelining and warp specialization on modern GPUs, will appear at OSDI 2026.
-If you are the conference, come say hi!
-If you are interested in learning more about Twill, the recording of a talk I gave at the Triton community meeting is available.
+Twill is the first optimal approach to software pipelining and warp specialization on modern GPUs.
+If you are interested in learning more, the recording of a talk I gave at the Triton community meeting is available.

 I also study equality saturation (EqSat).
-My research includes the first extensive evaluation of EqSat against another program optimization technique (under submission).
+My research includes the first extensive evaluation of EqSat against another program optimization technique.

 I have worked on various aspects of the Legion parallel programming model and its domain-specific language Regent.